AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 * composite keys (multiple columns comprising the primary key) - note that columns used in a composite primary key can never have null values; or
 * single-column, integer, non-auto-incrementing primary key values.

-This method is not ideal, as it is incredibly slow due to the amount of processing that must occur to examine batches and find changes.
-Adobe recommends not using this method unless it is impossible to make necessary modifications to support the other replication methods.
+This method is not ideal, as it is incredibly slow due to the amount of processing that must occur to examine batches and find changes. [!DNL Adobe] recommends not using this method unless it is impossible to make necessary modifications to support the other replication methods.
 Expect update times to increase if this method must be used.

 ## Setting replication methods